- Polycystic Ovarian Syndrome (PCOS) is a common disorder where the ovaries produce abnormal amounts of androgen.

 - Knowing how to improve the quality of your diet helps in the management of PCOS.

 Polycystic ovarian syndrome (PCOS )is a disorder that affects many women across the globe.
 While it can be hard to find the right treatment, certain lifestyle changes may be done to manage PCOS successfully.
 This is particularly true when it comes to food.
 The best ones to eat include dates, fruits, and vegetables.
-In this article, you will find out what you can do to achieve a healthy diet for PCOS.
+In this article, you will find out what you can do to achieve a healthy diet, like eating dates for PCOS.
 In turn, you may live a better life even with this condition.

 Polycystic ovarian syndrome (PCOS) is a condition where the ovaries produce an abnormal number of androgens, which are the male sex hormones.
 In an average woman, these hormones are always present.
 However, they are only in very small amounts.
 Because of the high amounts of these androgens, the ovaries are prone to developing small collections of fluid.
 These are known as cysts.
 Because of this, the ovaries cannot regulate the release of eggs.